 Reagan weighed 4 lbs., 11 ounces at birth.
 She had a few respiratory issues initially, but was breathing without support within hours.
 She had full movement of both arms, both hips and her left leg at birth; but further testing will be needed to determine her right leg function (club foot had developed before surgery).
 Over the two weeks following her birth, Reagan had additional testing of her brain, bladder and other organs, and was followed closely to make sure she was gaining weight and growing before going home.

-Despite the challenges Reagan has already faced, her parents are optimistic about her future.
+Despite the challenges Reagan has already faced, her parents are optimistic about her future, and so proud of the progress she has made so far.

 Says Jasmin: "Reagan's prenatal surgery and the care she's received — before, during and after birth — has given her the best chance to have an independent life and make her own decisions about her future.
 CHOP has given that to her — and to us — and we will forever be grateful."